Consumer Medicine Information

-All medicines have risks and benefits.
+All medicines have benefits and risks.
 Your doctor has weighed the risks of you using

 this medicine against the benefits they expect it will have for you.

 Keep this leaflet with your medicine.

 What this medicine is used for

 Schizophrenia is a condition which affects the way you think, feel and/or act.
 Schizophrenia

 which are not there), delusions, unusual suspiciousness, emotional and social withdrawal.

 People with schizophrenia may also feel depressed, anxious or tense.

-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed this medicine for another reason.